Last Reviewed: April 2022

-I enjoy creative writing, including flash fiction and short stories (I tend to lump the two together).
-I also follow current affairs and politics, and write a couple of real-life-based posts per week.
+Aswell as following current affairs and politics, I enjoy creative writing, including flash fiction and short stories (I tend to group the two together).

-However, the bulk of this site is now poetry.
-My favoured style is the limerick, although I have been known to write other forms such as haiku.
-I have included some of my recent favourites, below:
+The bulk of this site is now poetry.
+My favoured style is the limerick, although I have been known to write other forms such as haiku or sonnets.
+Some of my recent favourites are:

 Let me take a moment to write this ditty,